Chris Brown Responds To Drake’s Concert Diss Amid Fight Rumors With Soulja Boy?

 Soulja Boy further urged Chris Brown to sign his portion of the contract for their boxing match by captioning his video with the message, “Don’t get scared now.
 Ain’t no backing down.
 You challenged me to a fight now let’s get it.”

-What do you think of Chris Brown’s Instagram video, was his video message solely intended for Soulja Boy or do you think he was also trying to diss Drake with his “slick talk” reference?
+What do you think of Chris Brown’s Instagram video?
+Was his video message solely intended for Soulja Boy or do you think he was also trying to diss Drake with his “slick talk” reference?

-[Featured Image by Imeh Akpanudosen/Getty Images; Christopher Polk/Getty Images]
+[Featured Image by Imeh Akpanudosen and Christopher Polk/Getty Images]